Greenbush, Minnesota: Oak View Golf Course

 Oak View Golf Course is located at 993 Central Avenue West next to the Legion Park.
 It is a 9-hole Par 35 course with narrow fairways, mature oak trees, and grass greens.
 The clubhouse has a small pro shop that sells beverages and snacks.
 The clubhouse is also equipped with modern bathrooms, a kitchen, a dining room, a television, and a porch with picnic tables, gas grills and pop machines.
 Rental cars, pull carts, and clubs are available.

 Parks

 The City of Greenbush provides many parks for the enjoyment of citizens.
 The parks are located throughout town and offer many different views.
 Playground equipment, shelters and picnic areas are available at most of the parks.
 All the parks that have basketball courts provide basketballs for use.
 The parks include: North End Park, Welcome Park, Shanoah Park, and Legion Park.

 Swimming Pool

 The Greenbush swimming pool has changing rooms, showers, heated L-Shaped pool, heated wading pool, diving board and slide.
 The pool is tentatively open June 1 of each year, closing for the season at the end of August.

-Shopping

-There are currently a variety of shops to choose from for shopping needs.
-13 Sisters is a boutique opened from Thursday through Sunday.
-Up North Gifts opened their doors in 2016, supplying Greenbush with Northern Minnesota themed gifts and collectibles.